-Recipes like my Garlic Spaghetti are delicious without a heavy after taste!
+Recipes like my Garlic Spaghetti, Prawn Skewers and the Chorizo and Prawn Linguine are delicious without a heavy after taste!

 My Instant Pot Garlic Pasta, Garlic Bacon Pasta and Creamy Garlic Prawns honour garlic as the star of the show.